aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/csv-to-xlsm/_index.md

 ---
-title: Save CSV as XLSM API for Android
+title: Save CSV as XLSM using Android
-description: Using Aspose.Cells Cloud SDK for Android to save CSV format file as XLSM format file.
+description: Utilizing Aspose.Cells Cloud SDK for Android to save CSV format file as XLSM format file.
-url: /android/saveas/csv-to-xlsm/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Android API to save CSV as XLSM" h2="Android library to save CSV as XLSM" p="Use Cells SaveAs REST API to create customized spreadsheet workflows in Android.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Save CSV as XLSM" h2="Android library for saving CSV as XLSM" p="Use SaveAs API of Cells Cloud to create customized spreadsheet workflows in Android.
 This is a professional solution to save CSV as XLSM and other document formats online using Android." urlsection="saveas/csv-to-xlsm/" >}}
 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Save a CSV file as XLSM in Android" >}}